Ida Agnes Eleanor Forbes

 Consanguinity Index=0.0%

 Lady Dorothy Blanche Boyle was born circa 1860.
-She was the daughter of Sir Richard Edmund St. Lawrence Boyle, 9th Earl of the County of Cork and Lady Emily Charlotte de Burgh.1 She married Walter Hume Long, 1st Viscount Long, son of Richard Penruddocke Long and Charlotte Anna Dick, on 1 August 1878.1 She died on 7 June 1938 at Steeple Ashton, Wiltshire, England.1,2 She was buried on 10 June 1938 at Steeple Ashton, Wiltshire, England.2
+She was the daughter of Richard Edmund St. Lawrence Boyle, 9th Earl of Cork and Lady Emily Charlotte de Burgh.1 She married Walter Hume Long, 1st Viscount Long, son of Richard Penruddocke Long and Charlotte Anna Hume, on 1 August 1878.1 She died on 7 June 1938 at Steeple Ashton, Wiltshire, EnglandG.1,2 She was buried on 10 June 1938 at Steeple Ashton, Wiltshire, EnglandG.2

 Her married name became Long.
-As a result of her marriage, Lady Dorothy Blanche Boyle was styled as Viscountess Long on 4 June 1921.
+After her marriage, Lady Dorothy Blanche Boyle was styled as Viscountess Long on 4 June 1921.

 Children of Lady Dorothy Blanche Boyle and Walter Hume Long, 1st Viscount Long